sp872-Sarang/Interactive-Lab-Hub/Lab 4/README.md

 When the plant grows bigger and bigger, the frame may constrain the plant's growth.
 Besides, the position of the leaf may change as it grows.
 I either need to make a device to keep track of the position of the leaf or manually adjust the frame every day or week.
 Physical prototype requires a regid frame (wire) to hold the sensor and let the sensor faces towards the leaf.
 I may also need to extend the wire.

-**\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***
+**\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\*** I may pick sketch 2 or 4 to do the prototype

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+The reason I pick design 2 or 4 is that if the sensor was placed over the leave the shadow may affect the color sensing.
+Therefore, placing the sensor under the leaf may result a more consistent color detection.
+Besides, the sketch 5 requires much more complicate design and physical requirement and some parts are not even included in the kit.
+Eventually, I decided to go with sketch 2 or 4.

 Build a cardbord prototype of your design.